How to Get Into a Spooky Mood: 14 Scary Things to Do

 What scares you the most?

-"There is nothing in the dark that isn't there when the lights are on."
+"There is nothing in the dark that isn't there when the lights are on."— Rod Serling

 Parties are an excellent way to create a spooky vibe.
 Throw a party with a creepy theme to get your guests in the right mood.

-Dressing up in a frightening or creepy costume will instantly put you in the party mood.
-When you look the part, you begin to feel the part.
+Dressing up in a creepy costume will instantly put you in the party mood.
+When you look the part, you feel the part.

-Be sure to have plenty of horrid party refreshments and plan a few party activities to get everyone into the spirit of the event.
+Be sure to have plenty of horrid party refreshments and plan a few activities to get everyone in the spirit of the event.
 Enjoy the party and have a fearsomely good time.
-Check out these scary party theme ideas:
+For inspiration, check out these scary party theme ideas:

-- Arachnophobia.
-You will need lots of spider web and fake spiders.
+- Arachnophobia: You will need lots of spider webs and fake spiders.
 Find spiders of all sizes.
 Place bugs in the webs.
 Wrap some of the bugs in the web.
 Hang giant egg sacks everywhere.

-What's more morbid than eating dinner while someone is killed?
-Invite your dearest friends over and then knock one of them off.
+What's more morbid than eating dinner while someone is murdered?
+Invite your dearest friends over and then knock one of them off (not literally, of course).
 Grab a murder mystery kit that will help you plan the crime without investing too much time.

 - Glow in the Dark Experiments and Activities